Percentage to GPA: How to Convert Percentage to GPA?

 Candidates can look at the table below for a better understanding of how the percentage, GPA, and CGPA are interlinked with each other.

 Candidates would be pleased to know they would not be required to convert their scores.
 They can contact organisations like World Education Services (WES) or Educational Perspectives (EP), which have been created to make this process hassle-free.
-However, for reference purposes only, we have illustrated above how to convert a percentage to GPA and everything else there is to know about your scores.
+However, for reference purposes only, we have illustrated above how to convert a percentage to GPA and all relevant information about your scores.

 Q: How to calculate GPA from percentage?